apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 ##### 3.3.2 Input Source

-Input sources are currently divided into three categories: FILE, HDFS, and JDBC, which are distinguished by the `type` node.
-We call them local file input sources, HDFS input sources, and JDBC input sources, which are described below.
+Input sources are currently divided into four categories: FILE, HDFS, JDBC and KAFKA, which are distinguished by the `type` node.
+We call them local file input sources, HDFS input sources, JDBC input sources, and KAFKA input sources, which are described below.

 ###### 3.3.2.1 Local file input source